Kesava037/KESAVA-10-BIT-ADC/README.md

 * after that we have to convert kicad to ngspice by clicking on it .
 * we find different analysis,device modeling,subcircuits,ngspice model.
-* after all these parameters we given then convert it.
-* for ngspice netlist in the form of .cir.out.
+* after all these parameters we given then convert it. for ngspice netlist in the form of .cir.out.
-* for simulation we have select the simulator.
-* then simulator runs we get waveforms.
+* for simulation we have select the simulator, then simulator runs we get waveforms.
-* in that we find two plotings 1.normal 2.python ploting
+* in that we find two plotings 1.normal 2.python ploting observe the waveforms in any of the plotings.

 # contact information
  * NARALASETTY KESAVA KUMAR B.TECH ELECTRONICS AND COMMUNICATION ENGINEERING GAYATRI VIDYA PARISHAD COLLEGE 0F ENGINEERING kesavakumarnaralasetty@gmail.com